SAhnawaj763/Currency-Converter/README.md

 3. **Change API**:
    - Obtain an API key for currency conversion from a provider (e.g., OpenExchangeRates, CurrencyLayer).
-   - Replace the existing API key in the source code with your own API key.
+   - Replace the existing API key in the java764.js with your own API key.
    - Instructions for changing the API key should be provided within the source code or documentation.

 ## Usage